-In addition to aligning diversity to coursework and program outcomes, the School of Teacher Education also encourages participation in the university's Celebration of Culture for both faculty and candidates, a campus event designed to foster awareness, appreciation, and celebration of cultural difference by spotlighting the rich diversity of the MACU candidate body and broader campus community.
+The School of Teacher Education also encourages participation in the university's Celebration of Culture for both faculty and candidates, a campus event designed to foster awareness, appreciation, and celebration of cultural difference by spotlighting the rich diversity of the MACU candidate body and broader campus community.
 This campus event had its genesis in the School of Teacher Education and was so well received it grew into an annual campus-wide occasion.
 Additionally, all School of Teacher Education candidates and faculty must comply with policies and laws designed to ensure equality of opportunity and access, such as MACU's Human Resource policies and applicable Title IX regulations.
 Legal and ethical obligations for such compliance are covered in more detail in Standard 9.

-Candidate Access to School of Teacher Education Faculty:

-Faculty maintain regular office hours, both in-person and online, to allow access to candidates.
+Candidate Access to School of Teacher Education Faculty: Faculty maintain regular office hours, both in-person and online, to allow access to candidates.
 Even outside of office hours, faculty provide email and phone contacts for voice, text message, and email accessibility.

-Office hours are posted outside each faculty's office and are replicated on syllabi and in the News section for each course in D2L.
-(Sample of Office Hours)
+See below for a sample faculty School of Teacher Education Faculty schedule, which would be posted outside the faculty member's office.
+The same information is replicated on syllabi and in the News section for each course's D2L site.